 Where to see the luzzu, or Malta’s famous multicolored boats that peacefully bob on the water?
 Just in the fishing town of Marsaxlokk.
 Tourists come here in crowds especially on Sundays, when the (not only) fish market is held here.

 What comes to your mind when someone asks what is Malta’s most distinctive symbol?
 Probably the famous Azure Window, which no longer exists.
 Well, that’s right, it’s gone now so it’s time to look for something new.
-And this is where guidebook publishers and travel agencies come to the rescue, tempting you with trips to Malta via colorful boats that wink at you.
+And this is where travel blogs, guidebook publishers, and travel agencies come to the rescue, tempting you with trips to Malta via colorful boats winking at you.
 They are characteristic of the village of Marsaxlokk, about which today’s entry will be about.